Guantanamo Bay Naval Station Fast Facts

 August 21, 2014 - The US Government Accountability Office declares that the Defense Department broke federal law by exchanging five Taliban detainees for Army Sgt.
 Bowe Bergdahl without giving Congress the appropriate notice.

-October 3, 2014 - US District Judge Gladys Kessler orders the release of videotapes showing detainee Abu Wa'el Dhiab being force fed.
+October 3, 2014 - Judge Kessler orders the release of videotapes showing detainee Abu Wa'el Dhiab being force fed.

 November 5, 2014 - Detainee Fawzi Odah is released.
 He will be repatriated to Kuwait where he will remain in custody for a year, in a rehabilitation program.